Chatsworth High School: Athletics

-Between 1989-1993 the Women's Soccer team were undefeated winning CIF Championships each year.
+Between 1989 and 1993 the Women's Soccer team were undefeated winning CIF Championships each year.

 In 2003 and 2004, the Chatsworth High School baseball team was ranked first in the Baseball America/National High School Baseball Coaches Association Top 50 poll.
 In 2007, Chatsworth High players Matt Dominguez (baseball) and Mike Moustakas were selected in the first round of the 2007 Major League Baseball Draft.
 Chatsworth High is one of only seven schools to have produced two first round draft picks in the same year.
 Other notable players to have played at Chatsworth High School include: Josh Ravin, Dwight Evans, Bobby Mitchell, Andre David, and Bryan Petersen.
 Evans is the namesake of Chatsworth's football stadium.

 Wrestling were CIF Champions in 1974 under Coach Bob Hammond.
 2004 brought another CIF Championship under Coach Richard Carrillo.
 With only 10 wrestlers entered in the tournament, a school record 6 wrestlers were in the finals all of whom won individual titles and contributed to the overall team championship: Jonathan Lawes, Jonathan Vargas, Robert Johnson, Paul Medina, Edwin Martinez, and Oscar Garcia.

-The men's soccer team were state champions in 1991, defeating Bell High School 1-0.
+The men's soccer team were state champions in 1991, defeating Bell High School 1–0.